geremyCohen/azure-content/DevCenter/Mobile/Tutorials/https:/github.com/geremyCohen/azure-content/blob/master/DevCenter/Mobile/Tutorials/mobile-services-build-realtime-apps-with-pubnub-ios.md

 This HOWTO will walk you through setting up a simple PubNub 3.4 for iOS "Hello World application".
 Its a super-simplified walkthrough which utilizes existing code to get you running quickly.

-If you'd instead prefer a more robust PubNub iOS example, please refer to the iPad sample app which ships as a demo, available at <https: //github.com/pubnub/objective-c/tree/master/iOS.>
+If you'd instead prefer a more robust PubNub iOS example, please refer to the iPad sample app which ships as a demo, available at https://github.com/pubnub/objective-c/tree/master/iOS.

 The first step is to clone the PubNub objective-c repo: